unicode-org/icu4x/utils/zerovec/README.md

 # zerovec [![crates.io](https://img.shields.io/crates/v/zerovec)](https://crates.io/crates/zerovec)

-Zero-copy vector abstractions for arbitrary types.
+Zero-copy vector abstractions for arbitrary types, backed by byte slices.

-`zerovec` enables a far wider range of types — beyond just `&[u8]` and `&str` — to participate in zero-copy deserialization from byte arrays.
-It is `serde` compatible and comes equipped with proc macros.
+`zerovec` enables a far wider range of types — beyond just `&[u8]` and `&str` — to participate in zero-copy deserialization from byte slices.
+It is `serde` compatible and comes equipped with proc macros

 Clients upgrading to `zerovec` benefit from zero heap allocations when deserializing read-only data.